TimelyClock/home/README.md

-# home
+# TimelyClock
-Homepage for TimelyClock
+Welcome to TimelyClock!